-Evidence suggests that violent death varies considerably by ethnicity, whereby black males are at a higher risk of being victims of violent crime.34 35 In 2007, 55% of the total homicides among males were among mixed race individuals, while 8.2% were among black males.
-Poverty, social inequality and drug trafficking are important factors determining variation in violent mortality within Brazilian states.36-38 3939In this study, we were unable to disentangle the effect of changes in homicide mortality on life expectancy changes by ethnicity or socioeconomic status within states due to the lack of data disaggregated by these levels for long periods of time.
+Evidence suggests that violent death varies considerably by ethnicity, whereby black and ethnically mixed males are at a higher risk of being victims of violent crime.34 35 In 2007, 55% of the total homicides among males were among mixed race individuals, while 8.2% were among black males.
+Poverty, social inequality and drug trafficking are important factors determining variation in violent mortality within Brazil’s states.36-38 For example, homicides have increased in regions undergoing an accelerated urbanisation process coupled with slow and unequal economic development.39 Factors such as poverty, exclusion, and lack of opportunities and safety may encourage violent behaviours.
+In certain regions, this may lead young people, especially men, to turn to crime as a profitable and economically attractive option,39 potentially explaining the increase in violence in some states.
+In this study, we were unable to disentangle the effect of changes in homicide mortality on life expectancy changes by ethnicity or socioeconomic status within states due to the lack of data disaggregated by these levels for long periods of time.

 International context with Latin America

-Latin America is currently the region with the highest homicide rates globally.14 As in Brazil, similar detrimental findings of the effect of violence in life expectancy have been reported in other Latin American contexts.1 In Mexico the rise in homicides has led to a stagnation in country-wide life expectancy between 2000 and 2010,40 41 with significant subnational variation,22 and was identified as a primary determinant of lifespan inequalities.42 Another study in Venezuela found that an increase in firearm-related deaths led to life expectancy stagnation in 1996-2013.4344 4546
+Latin America is currently the region with the highest homicide rates globally.14 As in Brazil, similar detrimental findings of the effect of violence in life expectancy have been reported in other Latin American contexts.1 In Mexico the rise in homicides has led to a stagnation in country-wide life expectancy between 2000 and 2010,40 41 with significant subnational variation,22 and was identified as a primary determinant of lifespan inequalities.42 Another study in Venezuela found that an increase in firearm-related deaths led to life expectancy stagnation in 1996-2013.43 In Colombia, although homicides have decreased over the last decade, they still represent a large share of total mortality (around 5%), which is estimated to cause a loss of life expectancy of 2.2 and 0.2 years for males and females, respectively.44 Similar evidence from Brazil at the national level showed that life expectancy could improve 1.5 years for males if homicides were eliminated.45 Other studies report evidence of further adverse impacts of violence on population health beyond mortality and decreases in life expectancy.
+For example, mental health and perception of vulnerability in contexts of increasing homicide mortality are often unquantifiable.46 Consequently, health systems should be prepared for a future increase in mental health issues due to potential insecurity felt by Brazilians.
+In light of this, further studies into the population health burden of homicides, beyond just mortality, across Brazil’s states are encouraged.